Common running injuries - buttock pain

-Buttock pain can be caused by inflammation of the tendons that are attached to the bone you sit on (the ischium).
-These tendons are together called the hamstring.
-The injury that causes the pain is called hamstring origin problem.
+Buttock pain can be caused by inflammation of the hamstring tendons where they join the bone you sit on - the injury is called 'hamstring origin problem'.

 - Aching or sharp pain in the upper hamstring or the buttock

 - painful to run, particularly at faster speeds, when sitting on hard surfaces and when driving

 - can also be painful when the hamstring is being stretched or being used to resist a force

 - sometimes there can be aching, or less frequently sharp shooting pains into the hamstring itself.

 Hamstring origin problem is commonly caused by accidental over-training